50 Personal Security Tips

 Be aware of escape routes for emergencies.
 Make yourself aware of more than one way out.

-How To Choose The Safest Seat In A Restaurant
+[ Read: How To Choose The Safest Seat In A Restaurant ]

-Avoid danger spots like quiet or poorly lit alleyways, subways or isolated car parks.
-Walk down the middle of the pavement if the street is deserted for better personal security.
+Avoid danger spots like quiet or poorly lit alleyways, subways, or isolated car parks.
+If the street is deserted, walk down the middle of the pavement for better personal security.

-Consider heading for a public place; somewhere you know there will be other people.
+You should consider heading for a public place, somewhere you know there will be other people.

-Avoid walking past stationary cars with their engines running and people sitting in them.
+Avoid walking past stationary cars with engines running and people sitting in them.

 Don’t walk with your hands in your pockets unless situationally ready.